Mudra Loan: Everything about Pradhan Mantri Mudra Yojana

 6. Food Products Sector - This sector includes activities like jelly or jam making.
 This would also include small bakeries or individuals who run small businesses of bread, snacks, pickles, etc.

-8. Other businesses in the community like gyms, parlors, boutiques, book shops, printing shops, mobile repair shops, etc. are also included in this scheme.
+8. Other businesses in the community, like gyms, parlours, boutiques, book shops, printing shops, mobile repair shops, etc., are also included in this scheme.

-As already mentioned, in order to avail of the MUDRA loan , borrowers can approach the institutions that are eligible to partner with Mudra.
-Loans can be availed from RRBs, MFIs, NBFCs, Commercial Banks, and Small Finance Banks.
+As already mentioned, in order to avail of the MUDRA loan, borrowers can approach the institutions that are eligible to partner with Mudra.
+Loans can be availed from eligible lending institutions like RRBs, MFIs, NBFCs, Commercial Banks, and Small Finance Banks.
 Since the loans can be availed from any of these institutions, it becomes quite convenient and easy for potential borrowers.
 Also, the processing time for the loan is approximately 24 hours.
 This is an added advantage for those who want to apply for the loan.
 While applying for the loan, the lender may ask for certain documents as well.

-Official documents of the company which include its license, certificate, registration forms, and ID, and any other relevant documents that may be required to prove its existence.
+Official documents of the company, which include its license, certificate, registration forms, ID, and any other relevant documents that may be required to prove its existence.

 Documents for Proof of Identity and Proof of Address, which include Aadhar card / Voter's ID card / Passport / Driving License, Bank Statement, etc. Along with this, the applicant would also need to submit their passport-sized photographs.